tmaxmax/go-sse/README.md

 You can also see that `go-sse` takes care of splitting input by lines into new fields, as required by the specification.

-Keep in mind that providers, such as the `ValidReplayProvider` used above, will give an error for and won't replay the events without an ID (unless, of course, they give the IDs themselves).
+Keep in mind that replayers, such as the `ValidReplayer` used above, will give an error for and won't replay the events without an ID (unless, of course, they give the IDs themselves).
 To have our event expire, as configured, we must set an ID for the event:

 ```go
 m.ID = sse.ID("unique")